Skip to content

 Final Paycheck

-In Washington, employees must be paid for all work concluded.
-This requires paying the employee an agreed-upon wage on a scheduled payday which must be at least once a month.
+Ultimately, employees must be paid for all work concluded.
+Employers and employees have an agreed-upon wage on a scheduled payday which must be at least once a month.

 If an employee quits or gets fired, their final paycheck must be paid on or before the next regularly scheduled payday.
 Employers cannot withhold a final paycheck if the employee does not turn in keys, uniforms, tools, equipment, etc. Employers can choose to pay out severance, personal holidays, and vacation time on a final paycheck if they want to but it is not required.